-- For photogrammetric mapping: - The main emphasis should be placed on the quality of the reconstructed object space rather than the quality of the derived EOPs from the onboard GNSS/INS unit. - In the absence of systematic errors, integrated sensor orientation and indirect georeferencing yield comparable results. - Integrated sensor orientation leads to better results than intersection. - In the presence of systematic errors, indirect georeferencing produces best results. - Indirect georeferencing: - $IOPs + \Delta IOPs \rightarrow EOPs + \Delta EOPs$ - EOPs + Δ EOPs + IOPs + Δ IOPs \rightarrow Correct Object Space - Direct georeferencing: - (IOPs + Δ IOPs) & GNSS/INS \rightarrow EOPs - EOPs + IOPs + Δ IOPs \rightarrow Wrong Object Space
+- The main emphasis should be placed on the quality of the reconstructed object space rather than the quality of the derived EOPs from the onboard GNSS/INS unit. - In the absence of systematic errors, integrated sensor orientation and indirect geo-referencing yield comparable results. - Integrated sensor orientation leads to better results than intersection (direct geo-referencing). - In the presence of systematic errors, indirect georeferencing produces better results than the integrated sensor orientation and direct geo-referencing.